Cinema of Commoning 2

 Yennenga Centre (Dakar, Senegal)

-The Yennenga Centre is a hub dedicated to film education, creation, and film programming.
+Yennenga Centre is a hub dedicated to film education, creation, and film programming.
 Based in Dakar, Senegal, it has three main objectives.
 Firstly, it aims to train a new generation of cinema technicians through a two-year post-production program.
 This training covers editing, color grading, sound editing, and mixing.

-Secondly, the Yennenga Centre presents films that explore social issues, followed by Q&A sessions aimed at a diverse audience, with special emphasis on the younger generation, in order to utilize cinema for educational goals.
+Secondly, Yennenga Centre presents films that explore social issues, followed by Q&A sessions aimed at a diverse audience, with special emphasis on the younger generation, in order to utilize cinema for educational goals.
 Lastly, it supports African film production by providing internationally recognized post-production facilities, reducing production costs, and promoting local co-productions.